 If, after the Recruitment Plan has been approved, the department deviates from the approved plan, the Civil Rights Director shall approve any change.

 The vacancy announcement and advertisement must state what is a complete applicant file, and the review or closing date for application.
-The vacancy announcement shall carry the following statement: "Eastern Illinois University is an equal opportunity/equal access/affirmative action employer committed to achieving a diverse community.”
-Advertisements with limited space may close with the following: "EEO/AA."
+The vacancy announcement shall carry the following statement: "Eastern Illinois University is an Affirmative Action/Equal Opportunity Employer -- minority/female/disability/veteran -- committed to achieving a diverse community.”
+Advertisements with limited space may close with the following: "AA/EOE -- minority/female/disability/veteran."

 The screening committee plays a very important role in the hiring process.
 The primary goal of recruiting and hiring highly qualified applicants is better achieved by bringing together individuals who understand the requirements of the position and are committed to the goals of the department.
 The procedures regarding screening committees are as follows: